ianstormtaylor/superstruct/Readme.md

   name: string(),
 })

-let data = {
+const data = {
   name: 'Jane',
 }

-// You can apply the defaults to your data before validating. data = coerce(data, User) assert(data, User)
+// You can apply the defaults to your data while validating. const user = coerce(data, User)
+// {
+//   id: 1,
+//   name: 'Jane',
+// }
 ```

 And if you use TypeScript, Superstruct automatically ensures that your data has proper typings whenever you validate it: